 Also, when buying wood furniture, don’t compromise on quality.
 The better ones utilize wood joinery and so there are no dangerous adhesive compounds holding them together.

 Another good idea is to buy pieces that serve a dual (or more) purpose, like a couch-cum-bed or desk that turns into a table.
-We particularly like this side table.

 2. Say no to VOC